Stack Overflow Is Not Dead Yet: Crowd Answers Still Matter: Descriptive analysis

-\textbf{Question and code difficulty.} Finally, we analyze the difficulty of the Stack Overflow user questions together with the included code examples.
-To measure the question difficulty we first collect a dataset from LeetCode \footnote{\url{https://leetcode.com/}, last retrieved on September 06, 2025.}, which is an online platform collecting tasks for programmers' and software developers' training.
+Finally, we analyze the difficulty of the Stack Overflow user questions together with the included code examples.
+To measure the question difficulty we first collect a dataset from LeetCode,\footnote{\url{https://leetcode.com/}, last retrieved on September 06, 2025.} which is an online platform collecting tasks for programmers' and software developers' training.
 The platform contains thousands of questions and programming tasks collected from programming courses and technical interviews in the industry.
 The questions are categorized into topics such as data structures, algorithms, or databases and by difficulty as being easy, medium, or hard tasks.
 Moreover, questions typically have solutions in several programming languages including \textit{python}, \textit{c++}, or \textit{javascript}.
-We collect a prepared LeetCode dataset\footnote{\url{https://huggingface.co/datasets/greengerong/leetcode}, last retrieved on September 06, 2025.} from huggingface\footnote{\url{https://huggingface.co/}, last retrieved on September 06, 2025.}.
-The dataset includes $2,360$ programming tasks with examples for all three difficulty levels together with solutions in \textit{python}, \textit{java}, \textit{c++}, and \textit{javascript}.
+We collect a prepared LeetCode dataset\footnote{\url{https://huggingface.co/datasets/greengerong/leetcode}, last retrieved on September 06, 2025.} from huggingface.\footnote{\url{https://huggingface.co/}, last retrieved on September 06, 2025.} The dataset includes $2,360$ programming tasks with examples for all three difficulty levels together with solutions in \textit{python}, \textit{java}, \textit{c++}, and \textit{javascript}.
 For each task and a solution language, we create a separate instance containing the title of the question, the description of the task, and the solution in that language, resulting in the final dataset with $9,440$ examples.
-Second, we use a pretrained text/code encoder transformer model CodeT5 \citep{wang2021} that was trained on the CodeSearchNet dataset \citep{husain2020}, a large collection of text (query-like questions) and functions in several programming languages\footnote{\url{https://github.com/github/CodeSearchNet}, last retrieved on September 06, 2025.}.
-With this model, we embed the examples from our LeetCode dataset.
+Second, we use a pretrained text/code encoder transformer model CodeT5 \citep{wang2021} that was trained on the CodeSearchNet dataset \citep{husain2020}, a large collection of text (query-like questions) and functions in several programming languages.\footnote{\url{https://github.com/github/CodeSearchNet}, last retrieved on September 06, 2025.} With this model, we embed the examples from our LeetCode dataset.
 In particular, we use CodeT5-Base\footnote{\url{https://huggingface.co/Salesforce/codet5-base}, last retrieved on September 06, 2025.} from huggingface that computes 768-dimensional embeddings of the input text/code content.
-Third, using the computed embeddings as the input features we train an XGBoost classifier \citep{chen2016} using the question difficulty as the classification target.
-We split the LeetCode dataset in $80\%$ training and $20\%$ test dataset and train an XGBoost classifier using the default parameters\footnote{\url{https://xgboost.readthedocs.io/en/stable/python/python_intro.html}, last retrieved on September 06, 2025.}.
-On the test dataset, we achieve ROC-AUC of $0.99$ and weighted macro F1-average of $0.95$.
+We prepare the input for the embedding procedure by concatenating the task title prefixed by \textit{``Problem:''}, the task description, and the solution code prefixed by \textit{``Code(language):''}, where language corresponds to the current programming language.
+Third, using the computed embeddings as the input features we train an XGBoost classifier \citep{chen2016} with the question difficulty as the classification target.
+We split the LeetCode dataset in 80\% training and 20\% test dataset and train the classifier using the default parameters.\footnote{\url{https://xgboost.readthedocs.io/en/stable/python/python_intro.html}, last retrieved on September 06, 2025.} On the test dataset, we achieve ROC-AUC of $0.99$ and weighted macro F1-average of $0.95$.
 Fourth, as we achieve high accuracy rates on the test dataset, we retrain the XGBoost classifier on the whole dataset using again the default classifier parameters.
-Fifth, we embed all questions from our Stack Overflow dataset using the question title, the question body, the tag as an indication of the programming language, and the code examples.
+Fifth, we embed all questions from our Stack Overflow dataset by concatenating the question title, the question body, the tag as an indication of the programming language, and the code examples in the same way as the examples from LeetCode.
 Finally, we predict the question difficulty with our XGBoost classifier to obtain the probabilities that a given question belongs to the easy, medium, or hard difficulty class.